TeachBooks/bridging_mechanics/book/schedule.md

 # Course schedule

-Click the dropdown blocks below to find a detailed schedule for module activities per week.
+Click the dropdown blocks below to find a detailed schedule for the course activities per week.
 Clicking the links will take you to the relevant content pages.

 ```{dropdown} Week 1.1 (September 2th)
 {{week1}}